JordanWu1997/YSO_Identifier/README.md

 ```

 Please check following 1D lists in `main()`, especially you are using your own sample catalogs
+Note that list 1 and 2 should have same list length

 1. `input_catalog_list`: input catalog list for samples (e.g. evolved star, star, and galaxy)
 2. `input_name_list`: input catalog name list (this would be later used as output model name)
 3. `binsize_model_list`: bin size list (bin size used to probe multi-D space)

-If input checking is done, run
+If input check is done, run

 ```bash
 python3 ./run_probe_model.py